holographicSol/SatIO/README.md

 #                                                        SatIO

-This version is for the CYD (Cheap Yellow Display) Written by Benjamin Jack Cullen
+This version is for the CYD (Cheap Yellow Display) Written by Benjamin Jack Cullen.

 ---
+                                                         SatIO
                                                    "The GPS MAster"

                               A general purpose programmable satellite and inertial switch.